uwescience/myria-website/docs/myriax/index.markdown

 #### Setup the working directories and catalogs

+The following commands are located in the `myriadeploy` directory:

+    cd myriadeploy

 Before we can launch the cluster and run queries, we need to setup the catalog and the working directories.
 These initialization steps are automated and executed by the `setup_cluster.py` script.